Orpius/SDK/docs/UserGuide/index.md

 > **Tip:** When scheduling an activity, be specific about the number of times you want the activity to run, or whether it should repeat indefinitely.
-  The repition count and the maximum number of repitions is shown in the **Schedule** view.
+  The repetition count and the maximum number of repetitions is shown in the **Schedule** view.
   If not present, it indicates that the activity will run indefinitely.

   ![Schedule repetitions](Images/ScheduleRepetitions.png)